-What's not to like about a vinyl deck flooring material that can easily last 15 years or more and remains looking great after a simple pressure wash with some soapy water from time to time?
+What's not to like about a vinyl deck flooring material that can easily last 15 years or more and continues to look great after a simple pressure wash with some soapy water from time to time?

-If this sounds good to you and are interested in learning more about pvc decking and other vinyl material
+If this sounds good to you and you are interested in learning more about PVC decking and other vinyl material

 alternatives, this article explains exactly what vinyl deck flooring

 The Origins of PVC Sheet Flooring Material Might Surprise You

 The first PVC sheet flooring material was made by Chrysler.
 It actually became known as "Chrysler Vinyl" and it was originally used to keep decks of boats dry and safe with a grippy surface.

 I don't know if they are still the only manufacturer today but if they are I'm confident they are busy.
 The solution worked so well for keeping the decks of boats dry and safe it didn't take long before it was adapted for use in the decking industry.
 It is now used as a great low maintenance vinyl flooring solution to replace and maintain wet, rotting and worn out wood decks.

 The material is made in 20 mil, 40mil and 60 mil.
 Don't bother with the 20 mil as it is so thin it's not worth using.

 Only the 40 and 60 mil is worth using.
 The 60 mil is approved for use as a waterproofing material over living spaces.

 Any deck, wood, vinyl, composite should always have a slope to help shed water away from the house.
 But with a waterproof vinyl deck flooring material its even more important.